MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 ---
-title: Generic SIEM integration with Cloud App Security
+title: Generic SIEM integration with Defender for Cloud Apps
-description: This article provides information integrating your generic SIEM with Cloud App Security. ms.date: 01/17/2021 ms.topic: how-to
+description: This article provides information integrating your generic SIEM with Defender for Cloud Apps. ms.date: 01/17/2021 ms.topic: how-to
 ---